Dr Irna Hofman

 Academic Profile

-She obtained her Ph.D. from Leiden University, the Netherlands in 2019, with a dissertation focussed on the political economy of agrarian transformation in Tajikistan: "Cotton, control, and continuity in disguise: The political economy of agrarian transformation in lowland Tajikistan."
+Irna completed a Post-Doctoral Research Project at Oxford’s Faculty of Asian and Middle Eastern Studies (2019-2022).
+She obtained her Ph.D. from Leiden University, the Netherlands in 2019, with a dissertation focused on the political economy of agrarian transformation in Tajikistan: "Cotton, control, and continuity in disguise: The political economy of agrarian transformation in lowland Tajikistan."
+She holds an B.Sc. and an M.Sc. in Environmental Sciences (Environmental Policy), with minors in Rural Development Sociology, and Rural Sociology, respectively, from Wageningen University, the Netherlands.

 Current Research

-Irna is currently completing a monograph focussed on the political economy of cotton in Tajikistan, which is based on her dissertation and post-doctoral research projects.
+Irna's research interests are broad and sit at the intersection of political economy, political ecology, and political sociology.
+She currently completes a research project of focused on Chinese agri-tech in Central Asia, funded by the Delta on the Move foundation.
 Her research agenda for the coming years centres on the rural everyday of geopolitics, with a focus on China's growing assertiveness in the global agrifood regime, shifting geographies of production, and rural labour.

 Selected Publications